Oros224/Asteria-tech/README.md

 # Asteria Tech - Smart Home System
 [https://asteriatech.netlify.app/](https://asteriatech.netlify.app/)

-**Asteria Hosting** is a fictional VPS hosting company website designed as part of an assignment.
+**Asteria Tech** is a fictional VPS hosting company website designed as part of an assignment.
 The website showcases various VPS hosting plans, provides information about the company’s team, and includes a contact form for inquiries.
 The design is inspired by popular hosting platforms, with a modern, professional aesthetic.

 ---